 Ross noticed she was blushing when she let go.
 Lynn walked back to the console.

 “Less than two minutes.
 Positions please.”

 The trio and their animal posted themselves directly in front of the gate as Kelgarries moved next to and a little behind Lynn.

 “The gate is live.
+Link up is stable.
 Sixty seconds until transit.”

 The field crackled and sparked then the power discharge leveled out.